 Over the last decade, I have dedicated my career to the field of higher education and helping others pursue their academic journeys.
 From issuing new student admissions to maintaining international student immigration records, I consciously view my small contribution to their lives as an honor.
 In these years I have seen how higher education is a stepping-stone that paves the way to a student’s future – a concept not lost on me in its gravity.
 While helping others achieve their academic goals, I slowly began to pursue my own bachelor’s degree in Anthropology.
 I love how this science explores the story of us, humans, not only throughout history but today in our diverse cultures and perfectly human behaviors.
 It is a science that connects harmoniously with my passion for writing and natural affinity for continued life-long education.
 I begin an online graduate program in natural resource management focused on ecological and environmental sustainability and restoration in August 2022 while continuing to build my career.

-In my twenty years of professional experience, I have served diverse ethnic, racial, and socio-economic populations and often in their most vulnerable times of need.
+In my twenty years of professional experience, I have served diverse ethnic, racial, and socio-economic populations often in their most vulnerable times of need.
 As a Family Support Specialist, it was my responsibility to supervise, record, and report on visitations between parents and their children after the children were removed from their homes due to perceived safety concerns.
 I taught parenting courses to individuals decades older than myself and had to navigate tact, reassurance, and firm advising during these sessions without faltering or judgment.
 Building relationships with these families was a core piece of my job and vitally important to establish buy-in from the parents so we could direct our focus on our main goal: family reunification.
 As a PSMAPP Trainer, my goals and clients switched to recruiting and training prospective foster parents while assisting with the licensing process.
-Many of our modules included topics of diversity, cultural differences, and building healthy children and relationships with their birth families, as well as modules regarding the neighboring Gila River Indian Community and Hopi tribal members and the separate laws which protect them and their communities.
+Many of our modules included topics of diversity, cultural differences, and building healthy children and relationships with their birth families, as well as modules regarding the neighboring Gila River Indian Community and Hopi tribal members and the separate laws that protect them and their communities.
 I achieved great success in these roles in the three years I served in them and have applied this practical experience to every role I’ve held since.

 Though change can be intimidating for some, it is in that change that we grow and develop best.
 I thrive in the challenges presented by change and am eager to address those challenges as we navigate a transformative world.
-Throughout the years I have had the opportunity to hone my natural gifts and acquire new skills including my ability to lead and mentor others; establish reporting processes; excel in data management and analysis; interpret government regulations and report to federal governing bodies; develop communication campaigns and templates for entire departments; discover and create system efficiencies; master office administration; serve as project leader, and explore public speaking.
-These may be my specialties now, but I am eager to see how they will grow and diversify throughout my future.
+Throughout the years I have had the opportunity to sharpen my natural gifts and acquire new skills including my ability to lead and mentor others; establish reporting processes; excel in data management and analysis; interpret government regulations and report to federal governing bodies; develop communication campaigns and templates for entire departments; discover and create system efficiencies; master office administration; serve as project leader, and explore public speaking.
+These may be my specialties now, but I am eager to see how they will develop and diversify throughout my future.

 Although my experience and skills may not be a one-for-one analog of what you may be searching for, my foundations are strong.
 My technical skills coupled with my well-versed soft skills give me the right perspective, training, and approach for working with diverse clients, both internal and external.
 Whatever I do not know or do not have experience with, I will obtain and master quickly as is my nature.
 I wholly view the opportunities I pursue as strong steps forward in my career and place me in a field where we can work together with our communities to help conserve and build our cultural spaces while building pathways to cultural exchanges.
 My professional and academic training has made me keenly aware of personal biases and how they influence individuals allowing me to avoid such pitfalls as applying my lens to others as the standard.
 I know I have much left to learn, and that prospect excites me.